Best Known For

 Brown entered politics in 1992 when he was elected assessor of Wrentham, Massachusetts.
 As an assessor, he specialized in calculating the value of property for tax purposes.
 It was at this time that he attests he caught the "political bug."
 In 1995, he was elected to the Wrentham Board of Selectmen (the executive arm of New England towns, like a town council).
 Then, in 1998, he successfully ran for Massachusetts House of Representatives for the 9th Norfolk District.
 He served for three terms in the position.
 Brown moved up the ladder in state politics when he won a special election to the State Senate to replace Democrat Cheryl Jacques in March 2004.
 He was reelected that November, and again in 2006, running without opposition each time.

 In February 2007, Scott Brown created some controversy when he appeared at King Philip Regional High School in Wrentham during a debate on gay marriage.
-Previously, a group of high school students had created a Facebook page attacking Brown and making derogatory remarks about his daughter, Ayla.
-During his presentation, Brown defended himself and his daughter by reading the students' quotes from the Facebook page, including their names and profane statements.
+A group of high school students had created a Facebook page attacking Brown, where derogatory remarks were posted about Brown's daughter, Ayla.
+During his presentation, Brown defended himself and his daughter by reading profane comments that were posted to the site, as well as the names of the students who wrote them.

-Brown's position on gay marriage has also been controversial; he once remarked that the decision by then-state senator Cheryl Jacques to have a baby with her domestic partner was "unusual for two women & in terms of what's normal in today's society."
-The comment caused a media clamor, and forced Brown to retract the statement days later.
+Brown's position on gay marriage has also been controversial; he once remarked that the decision by former Massachusetts State Senator Cheryl Jacques to have a baby with her domestic partner was "just not normal, in terms of what's normal in today's society."
+The comment caused a media clamor, forcing Brown to retract the statement days later.

 profile name: Scott Brown profile occupation: